-Companies focus on social responsibility within various areas, from championing women’s rights, protecting the environment or attempting to obliterate poverty, on local, national or global levels.
+Companies focus on social responsibility within various areas, from championing women’s rights, protecting the environment or attempting to obliterate poverty, on a local, national or global level.
 Therefore, being a socially responsible company can boost a company's image and build its brand by attracting and retaining customers, which is essential to a company’s long-term success.

 The mission, vision and values of a company are the centre of a good CSR praxis, which shall enact policies that promote an ethical balance between the dual mandates of striving for profitability and benefiting society as a whole.

-These policies can be either ones of commission (philanthropy - donations of money, time, or resources) or omission (e.g., "go green" initiatives like reducing greenhouse gases or abiding by EPA regulations to limit pollution).
+These policies can be either ones of commission (philanthropy - donations of money, time, or resources) or omission (e.g., "go green":initiatives like reducing greenhouse gases or abiding by EPA regulations to limit pollution).

 The main corporate responsibility types that your business can practice are: